Mid-temperature, medium plastic, vitreous, off-white burning, kaolin-only porcelain.

 P300 fired bars.
 From cone 4 (bottom) to cone 7 (top).

-P300 is intended to vitrify around cone 7 and have just a little porosity at cone 6 (thus it resists warping and crazing while still being very strong).
+P300 is intended to have just a little porosity at cone 6 (to give some resistance to warping and crazing).
 It has a fairly high fired shrinkage so ware must be able to slide against the shelf to prevent warp and sticking (of course it is wise to kiln wash the shelves also).
 Endeavor to make ware of even cross section, this will produce inherent structural strength to resist warping.

-P300 fires a little whiter than M370, significantly whiter than our P380 but nearly nearly as white as Polar Ice.
+P300 fires a little whiter than M370 but nearly nearly as white as Polar Ice.

 Drying Shrinkage: 5.0-6.0% Dry Strength: n/a Water Content: 21.5-22.5% Drying Factor: c110 Dry Density: n/a